 As I’m sure you know, your kids grow out of their clothes faster than you can say, “I just bought you that!”
 If you’d like to make extra money on the many outfits they’ve outgrown in your time, consider setting up your own consignment shop with Kidizen, Swap, and Poshmark (which works entirely through an app).
 These sites make shipping easy and you get to keep most of your profits.

 Are you crafty?
 Do you make adorable baby booties or loveys or barrettes or nursery sketches?
 If you have a hobby that could turn into a small business, consider setting up shop on Etsy.

 The site will collect a small transaction, listing, and payment processing fee for each of your sales, but most of the profits will go right to you.
+You can check out this Etsy fee calculator to get an idea of how much that will be based on estimated sales pricing.
 Operating a shop on Etsy will offer the flexibility and creativity that many stay at home parents need in a part-time job.

 Finding legit work at home jobs for moms and dads

 Being able to stay at home with my kids has been a privilege, but as any stay at home parents know, it can also be extremely challenging.
 Getting the chance to carve out time for myself and put on my professional hat part-time during the week has been very beneficial both mentally and emotionally — not to mention financially!